vrreddy695/srs/README.md

 0        91  0.455
 1       109  0.545

-if you take the startified random sample, the sampel will also have sampe praportions for female sample=startified_random_smaple(df, 'female', 0.25) parameters
+if you take the startified random sample, the sampel will also have sampe praportions for female variable sample=startified_random_smaple(df, 'female', 0.25) parameters
     dsn: population dataset